Knowledge Driven Privacy by Design for IoT

 Semantics-based Privacy by Design for Internet of Things Applications

-Lamya Alkhariji, Omer Rana, and Charith Perera,
+Lamya Alkhariji, Suparna De, Omer Rana, Charith Perera,

-Lamya Alkhariji, Omer Rana, and Charith Perera,
+Lamya Alkhariji, Suparna De, Omer Rana, and Charith Perera,